mj23000/home-assistant.io/source/_integrations/bang_olufsen.markdown

 ## Supported features

-Currently a single device with a `media_player` entity is created for each added physical device.
+Currently, a single device with a `media_player` entity is created for each added physical device.
 For advanced automations, [events](#automations) are fired in Home Assistant.

 ### Media player